crowbait/typespec-typescript-emitter/README.md

   - exports models, enums and unions
   - does NOT export aliases (see below)
 - optional typeguards, *if* type export is enabled
+  - referenced or generated in the routes object as well, if enabled (experimental)
 - for `TypeSpec.Http`: ts file containing a nested object containing information about every route
   - this can be imported at runtime to provide a robust way of eg. accessing URLs